varunrai/fsx-ontap-cloudflare-zerotrust-access/README.md

 ![How It Works](./images/cf_tunnel_howitworks.webp)

 Setting up Cloudflare Zero Trust involves creating a secure tunnel, configuring access policies, and ensuring the secure connection is established.
 To do this, you first need to log into your Cloudflare account and navigate to the Zero Trust section.
-From there, you can create a new tunnel, enter the relevant details, and configure it to point towards your Amazon FSx for NetApp ONTAP system.
+From there, you can create a new tunnel, enter the relevant details, and configure it to point towards your Amazon FSx for NetApp ONTAP subnet CIDR range or the whole VPC CIDR range.

 In addition to setting up the tunnel, you also need to define the access policies that determine which users or groups can access your tunnel.
 These policies can include additional security measures, such as requiring multi-factor authentication.
 Once all the details have been entered and the policies set, you can save and start the tunnel.
 Your Cloudflare Zero Trust tunnel is now set up and ready to securely connect you to your SMB or NFS shares on your Amazon FSx for NetApp ONTAP system.